 A more sinister case of identity forging is the scenario where the Ai-Fi as the administrator of the Root Registry commits Byzantine attacks, specifically known as split-world attack.
 For instance, it may create two separate Ai-Fi Payment Accounts for the same email address, and give two different answers to the inquiries about the Root Registry entry and its associated data in the Stellar network based on who is making the inquiry.
 Since there is no third-party CA involved, Ai-Fi assumes the following straightforward approach to ward off against such an attack:

-Another risk the sender may face involves the possible scenario when the attacker is able to forge an Ai-Fi SecureEmail registry entry by answering the email verification process successfully without being the real recipient.
+Another risk the sender may face involves the possible scenario when the attacker is able to forge an Ai-Fi SecureEmail registry entry by fraudulently but successfully answering the email verification process without being the real recipient.
 Coincidentally the sender is sending a cold mail to the recipient without the means of performing the TOFU.
-For instance, hypothetically, someone writes to Edward Snowden's Gmail account without being a prior acquaintance and the SecureEmail binding was forged by Gmail itself with obvious ease.
+For instance, hypothetically, someone writes to Edward Snowden's Gmail account without being a prior acquaintance and the SecureEmail binding could have been forged by Gmail itself with obvious ease or by some bad actor.
 In this risk scenario the sender is neither able nor intent to carry out the TOFU, and therefore falls outside the protection perimeter of Ai-Fi SecureEmail.